 Thoughts

 The Ninja Phone looks to be a decent offering and it makes a lot of sense to utilize an iPhone as a monitor when using certain cameras.
 Recording ProRes on your phone can end up taking up a lot of storage space and perhaps it would have been good to see the Ninja Phone incorporate or utilize a small removable NVMe drive instead of having to record directly to your phone.
-That way you would essentially almost have a modern day Ninja Star with the added benefit of iPhone monitoring.
+That way you would essentially almost have a modern-day Ninja Star with the added benefit of iPhone monitoring.

-This isn’t the first time we have seen interfaces that allow you to use an iPhone as a monitor for your camera, although, and correct me if I am wrong, it is the first time there has been a way of recording ProRes onto an iPhone from a connected HDMI camera.
+This isn’t the first time we have seen interfaces that allow you to use an iPhone as a monitor for your camera, although, correct me if I am wrong, it is the first time there has been a way of recording ProRes onto an iPhone from a connected HDMI camera.